VegaSera/VegaSera.github.io/_posts/2020-03-03-predicting-win-rate-and-card-combinations-slay-the-spire.md

 During the various stages of modelling, with different sized subsections of the dataset, we have seen this baseline oscillate between 88% and 93% failure rate.
 However for this model, we will take the above value as our official baseline.

+For every model, we will show the model's permutation importances.
+Keep in mind that these values show how important the feature is to the model, and does not necessarily dictate which direction the feature might push the result.

 ## First Model - Random Forest Classifier
 Our random forest classifier gives us an accuracy of 92.88% on Validation and 92.99% on the test set.
 This is only barely above our baseline of 92.5%.